 Both of the packs also have a mesh pocket in this compartment, for better organization.
 But seriously, it is really hard not to be organized when the storage space is sooo small. :>

 The main difference between the two packs is that the Classic also has a key attachment clip in this pocket, and the Rogue doesn’t.
 So, that basically means that you will have to keep your keys and your phone in the same compartment, and I strongly advise against that.
 And that’s about it.
 Now we will move on to the features that are unique to the Rogue backpack.

-CamelBak Rogue hydration pack is the bigger of the two, so it naturally has larger gear capacity.
-In fact it has a much larger capacity than the Classic pack, and all thanks to that pocket on the flap.
-But it also has a few other features that the other pack lacks and that are worth talking about, so let’s get to that.
+CamelBak Rogue hydration pack is the bigger of the two, so it naturally has a larger gear capacity.
+In fact, it has a much larger capacity than the Classic pack, and all thanks to that pocket on the flap.
+But it also has a few other features that the other pack lacks and that is worth talking about, so let’s get to that.

 One more external pocket.
 Can you believe that just because of this pocket, the capacity of the Rogue is 5 times more than the capacity of the Classic?
 So, if you would like to carry with you something other than your phone and wallet, the Rogue is the better choice for you.
 This compartment also holds the key attachment clip, which means that you can keep your keys separate from your phone.

 A stretch front pocket.
 This is a very convenient addition, which I assume is also the reason for such a difference in the weight of the two backpacks.
 You can use this pocket to quickly stash your jacket or hoodie, which you can then just pull out of the pocket in a few seconds.
 But you can also use it for whatever you like; the important thing is that it exists!